-Population Health & Wellbeing
+Population Health and Wellbeing

-The HASS Population Health & Wellbeing research group undertakes interdisciplinary investigation in areas such as physical and mental health, lifespan development, subjective and data-driven wellbeing, socio-cultural dimensions of health, and health technology.
+The HASS Population Health and Wellbeing research group undertakes interdisciplinary investigation in areas such as physical and mental health, lifespan development, subjective and data-driven wellbeing, socio-cultural dimensions of health, and health technology.
 Humanistic and social science frameworks help illuminate aspects of population health that are not easily captured by conventional biomedical models, which tend to abstract away environmental complexity.
-The research group leverages its expertise to map out this multi-layered context and generate socio-culturally nuanced, behaviorally granular insights into human health, wellbeing, and potential.
-These insights in turn feed into scientific and design-based collaborations both within and beyond the university, which aim for impact that is reflective of SUTD’s vision for human-centered innovation in healthcare.
+The research group leverages its expertise to map out this multi-layered context and generate socio-culturally nuanced, behaviourally granular insights into human health, wellbeing, and potential.
+These insights in turn feed into scientific and design-based collaborations both within and beyond the university, which aim for impact that is reflective of SUTD’s vision for human-centred innovation in healthcare.

 About HASS Research